rmajuri/rob-project/README.md

 ### Running this project
 1. Clone this repository
+2. Run `sh ./install.sh`
-2. Set the Python interpreter for this project as follows:
+3. Set the Python interpreter for this project as follows:

     ![Example for setting this project's interpreter](./example.png)

-3. Run `sh ./install.sh`
-4. `source venv/bin/activate`
+4. Run `source venv/bin/activate`
 5. Run `python manage.py runserver`

 This will serve the React frontend project (found in the `frontend/build` folder) at `http://127.0.0.1:8000/`.